 In addition to two-way fraud alerts, PNC is launching the following series of alerts for our commercial card clients:

 PNC will also introduce an account ownership authentication service later this year.
 This service will validate consumer or business identities—and that the account is open, active and in good standing—before initiating a transaction.
-Account validation reduces the opportunity for misdirected payments, limits exceptions, and reduces the potential for returned payments.
+Account verification reduces the opportunity for misdirected payments, limits exceptions, and reduces the potential for returned payments.
 This type of service is particularly valuable for businesses—such as brokerage houses, insurance firms, retirement fund managers, and healthcare providers—that hold funds for individuals or other businesses and need to protect their customers from account takeover attempts.

-A national shared account database provides account validation.
+A national shared account database provides account verification.
 PNC clients will be able to access the service through a secure website or batch file, or via an integrated connection between their payment system and the authorization service.

 The National Economic provides insight into national and regional trends.